jphaugla/redisEnterpriseVault/README.md

 ```bash
 cd $GIT_RE_K8S
 ```
-* Follow [Redis Enterprise k8s installation instructions](https://docs.redis.com/latest/kubernetes/deployment/quick-start/) using *demo* as the namespace.
+* For GKE, follow [Redis Enterprise k8s installation instructions](https://docs.redis.com/latest/kubernetes/deployment/quick-start/) using *demo* as the namespace.
 Stop before the step to *Enable the Admission Controller".
 This step is not needed
+* For OpenShift, follow [Redis Enterprise deployment with OpensShift)(https://docs.redis.com/latest/kubernetes/deployment/openshift/openshift-cli/)
 ### Create redis enterprise databases
 * A separate role is created for each database.
 This is *VERY IMPORTANT* for effectively using the plugin.
 Each database needs a separate role only for that database.
 If a common role is used across all databases in a large cluster, the performance aspect can be very significant,
 * Create two redis enterprise databases.
 The first database is the Target database for redis connect and the second stores meta-data for redis-connect